Stormwater Utility Funding Study

 Will you consider incentivizing changing hard surface driveways, parking lots and laneways to permeable surfaces and require that in new construction?

-Sue Moen asked about 1 month ago
+Sue Moen asked 3 months ago

 Thanks for the question!
 The City is exploring multiple approaches to stormwater funding, including incentivizing the installation of permeable surfaces.
 The final recommendation, which will look to balance equity, effectiveness and costs, will be reviewed and considered by Council before implementation.